 The 49ers certainly hope that Trey Lance can be the next Patrick Mahomes.
 So they went out and got the next… Mecole Hardman?
 The kid can fly, posting a 4.33 40-yard dash at the combine.
 He’s a good fit for the 49ers’ system, as they need a field stretcher with Trey Lance taking over, but he’s most definitely not a Jimmy Garoppolo wide receiver.
 Not only is Gray a burner, but he does a very good job of ball-tracking and adjusting to the ball in the air on deep balls.
 His technique also makes up for his lack of size, as he can maintain his distance without pushing off.
 Gray can also catch a short ball and take it the rest of the way, with nice open-field elusiveness and just absolutely blazing in-game speed.

 Well, is Trey Lance the quarterback?
 Or is it still Jimmy Garoppolo?
 Because if it’s still Jimmy G, just forget about Danny Gray until 2023.
 If it’s Trey Lance, you probably still have to forget about him until 2023, at least for fantasy football purposes.
 The 49ers had the seventh-fewest targets to wide receivers, and as long as Deebo Samuel, Brandon Aiyuk, and Jauan Jennings are there, Gray is fourth in the pecking order there.
 Oh, and don’t forget there’s still that George Kittle guy to contend with.
-I doubt he gets much opportunity in his rookie year to get the type of volume that we want to see for sustained fantasy football success out of the gate.
+I doubt he gets many opportunities in his rookie year to get the type of volume that we want to see for sustained fantasy football success out of the gate.

 2022 FANTASY FOOTBALL OUTLOOK